TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.4.md

 ---

-Carry no purse, no wallet, no shoes; and salute no man on the way.
+Carry no purse, nor wallet, nor sandals.
+Greet no one on the way.